ssugar/senseHCMC-ELK/README.md

 Vagrantfile and Chef recipies to deploy the ELK stack (ElasticSearch, LogStash, and Kibana) for use in the senseHCMC project.

 ##Use##
-If not using Vagrant and Chef, run the following commands on a fresh linux install after logging in as root to mimic the same behaviour:
+If not using Vagrant and Chef, run the following commands on a fresh debian/ubuntu install after logging in as root to mimic the same behaviour:

 ###Prepare Apt###
     sudo apt-get update